 The biology major provides a rigorous research-based education for students, with a basic foundation in the life sciences.
 Special emphasis is placed on providing opportunities for students to participate in meaningful research in areas such as anatomy, genetics, physiology, molecular biology, evolution, natural history, and marine biology.
-This major seeks to prepare students for professional careers in teaching, government service, industry, research, and medical professions.

 We hope that you will find the information you need.
 If there is anything you would like to see here please contact us and give us your suggestions.
 We are dedicated to making the learning process memorable for students who desire to enter the psychology field of study.

 Our general biology major offers a wide variety of experiences including hands-on laboratory experiments and field research done around the islands of scenic Hawaii.
-Concepts like conservation endemic and native species, the anatomy and morphology of plants and animals along with the hands-on study if various local ecosystems are areas of study.
+Concepts like the conservation endemic and native species, the anatomy and morphology of plants and animals along with the hands-on study if various local ecosystems are areas of study.

 Students are well prepared to pursue careers in fish and wildlife services.
 As a research biologist, work in agricultural fields as a professional biologist or further their career in graduate school.

-Surrounded by the Pacific Ocean on the beautiful island of Oahu, our marine biology program offers an opportunity for students to study marine organisms, their behaviors, and their interactions in their natural habitats at different scenic beaches on the island.
+Surrounded by the Pacific Ocean on the beautiful island of Oahu, our biology program offers an opportunity for students to study marine organisms, their behaviors, and their interactions in their natural habitats at different scenic beaches on the island.

 Marine biologist, environmental scientist, marine life researcher, or graduate school.